guvera-labs/objective-c-style-guide/README.md

 * Indent using 4 spaces.
 Never indent with tabs.
 Be sure to set this preference in Xcode.
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) open on the same line.
 * Any additional else statements should be on the same line as the previous closing brace.
-* Ensure there is a space between the parenthesis and the openning brace.
+* Ensure there is a space between the parenthesis and the opening brace.
 We also like to see a space between the closing brace and additional else statements.

 **For example:**
 ```objc